 We offer two products that can help increase humidity levels.
 The humidity tray offered in black or white, and the Mist Maker.
 Please click on the underlined text for more information on these products.

 Intergeneric orchids have a wide variety of shapes and colors.
-They often bloom twice a year.
-Most intergenerics can bloom twice a year, producing several flowers from a multi-branched flower spike.
+Each new growth that develops produces a flower spike once the pseudobulbs are of mature size.
+When the flower spikes are finished blooming, they can be cut down to where the spike meets the leaves.
+Most intergenerics can bloom twice a year, producing several flowers from a multi-branched spike.
 Flowers generally last for about 2 months.

 Intergeneric plants do well in regular orchid bark medium.
 They also enjoy growing in New Zealand sphagnum moss when they are in smaller pots.